box/developer.box.com/content/guides/tooling/cli/quick-start/4-flags-and-bulk-commands.md

 ## Bulk Commands

+A csv file can be used to execute commands in bulk.
+Each row of the spreadsheet is treated as an individual API call.

-Executing bulk commands requires adding `--bulk-file-path=pathtoacsv` to a command, where `pathtoacsv` is replaced with a local path of a csv file containing the necessary information.
+To execute a bulk command, use the flag `--bulk-file-path=pathtoacsv`, where `pathtoacsv` is replaced with a local path of a csv file containing the necessary information.

-For example, lets bulk create some few folders using the command:
+As an example, let's create some folders using the command:

 ```bash
 box folders:create --bulk-file-path=pathtoacsv